ThuyNT13/thuy_life/README.md

 Select the *root domain* **Alias Record Set** and in the **Alias Target** field, delete the present value, which should currently be the S3 bucket.
 Click on the empty field and there should now be a dropdown menu from which you click the CloudFront Distribution just created.
 Click **Create** button.
 Repeat steps for *subdomain*.

-If all went well, you should now have a secure static website deployed to AWS.
+If all went well, you should now have a *more* secure static website deployed to AWS.
 Congrats!

 ---